htrajan/ht-drawsteel/Ancestries/Devil.md

 “HNNG!”
 Adelard grunted.
 Then he collapsed to the ground, curled into a fetal position, obviously in immense pain.

-“Nono.
-Nurse!” the devil called out.
+“No, no. Nurse!” the devil called out.
 “Doctor!?
 Is anyone… you should lie down.
 Well, you are lying down.
 Do some… some deep-breathing exercises.
 Have a cup of tea!
 That always…”

 Adelard gasped one last time and uncurled, muscles relaxed.
 Eyes open but unseeing.

-“…calms me down,” the devil said quietly.
+“… calms me down,” the devil said quietly.

 Suddenly, the candles were extinguished as one, plunging the room into pitch-blackness.
 The devil's hellsight meant this was only a minor inconvenience for him.
 “Um,” he said to the empty room.
 “Uh-oh.”